 - Evergreen Content: Perennial content that does not frequently change.
 Examples of evergreen content include: Why I Write Granular (One Topic) Posts and 73 Blog Post Ideas.
 These are point-of-view and how-to guides that won’t change over the next few years.

-- News Content: Often more in demand at the moment it' published, it quickly loses it's appeal as new material comes to update it.
-Examples of news posts include: product reviews, announcements and celeb gossip.
+- News Content: Often more in demand at the moment it’s published, it quickly loses its appeal as new material comes to update it.
+Examples of news posts include product reviews, announcements, and celebrity gossip.
 Think original iPhone reviews and the Facebook IPO Announcement.
 No one is searching these topics anymore and no one is interested to read this old news.

 How to Create Evergreen Content